boostercloud/booster/docs/README.md

 _mutations_ and get read models data using _queries_ or _subscriptions_.

 In this section, we will be sending requests by hand using the online tool [Postwoman](https://postwoman.io/graphql), which is free and includes great support for GraphQL.
-However, you can use any HTTP client you want.
-In Postwoman online tool, you should enter the following URL as Endpoint:
+However, you can use any client you want.
+Your endpoint URL should look like this:

 ```text
 https://<some random number>.execute-api.us-east-1.amazonaws.com/production/graphql